nskatti1/Fast-Robots/docs/lab4.rst

 Acknowledgements
 -----------------------------
 Thank you to Anunth Ramaswami for sitting with me while I soldered and for bringing me a power supply for when I tested powering my motors and letting me use your lab to save walking time.
-Thank you to Aravind Ramaswami for bringing the power supply for when I was using the oscillosope and letting me use your lab to save walking time.
+Thank you to Aravind Ramaswami for bringing the power supply for when I was using the oscillosope, letting me use your lab to save walking time, and also filming my straight line video so I could align my car on the line properly.
 Thank you to Sabian Grier, Becky Lee, Aidan McNay, Paige Shelton, and Annabel Lian for hyping me up and making sure I ate enough food to fuel me through working on this lab.
 I used ChatGPT to help figure grid images and edit my conf.py file in regards to my website.
 Turns out videos were not appearing because I did not edit my extensions.